5 Effective Content Marketing Ideas for Small Businesses

 Blogs posts and articles

 Written content is the obvious starting point for your strategy.
 If your topics are relevant and the content is optimized for search engines, new visitors will come to your site.
-However, blog posts and articles are only effective in attracting readers if they are useful and well-written.
+However, blog posts and articles are only effective in attracting readers if they are useful, well-written, and follow SMB blogging best practices.

 The Internet is a big place, so the fact that your blog simply exists isn’t enough to make it stand out.
 You should aim to write posts and articles that present new information, help your potential customers in some way, or entertain them—and the best content does all three.